dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 $ sudo pacman -U libanswer-2.0-1-x86_64.pkg.tar.xz
 ```

-Easy as pie - that was a productive day - time to go to bed.
+Easy as pie - satisfied, you publish the new package and go to bed.

 # When shit hits the fan